Best Time To Visit Penang - Travelswithsun

 Conclusion

-To conclude, the best time to visit Penang is from November to January.
-The weather is a tad cooler and thus, more comfortable if you plan to explore Penang on foot.
+To conclude, we think that the best time to visit Penang is between November to January.
+The weather is a tad cooler and thus, more comfortable if you plan to explore the city on foot.

 But with the year-end festivities, there are also more people, and you must anticipate queues and higher prices for everything.